 Unsealed Deck Holes

 If someone has bedded something in the deck and not sealed it properly, the water will be able to get through that hole and will rot the wood stringer on the boat.
-When there is rot in the stringer, it’s just a matter of time before it fails, and the stringer falls apart.
-Whenever you discover this, the first thought should be to check the stringers if they’re not boxed in.

 Boats are no longer are luxury, for many it is now a necessity.
 There are those who live in boats and those who use boats to make a living.
 This therefore makes boats a great investment thus the need for one to weigh certain issues very carefully when shopping for one.
 Some of the tips for boat shopping include choosing a boat that is right for your purpose and visiting many boat dealers as you possibly can.